dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 # BEGIN SOLUTION

-**Answer: ** Option 3: `b / np.sqrt(c)`
+**Answer: ** `b / np.sqrt(c)`

-Note that we can use the central limit theorem for this problem which states that the STD of the distribution `(population STD) / np.sqrt(sample size)`.
-Since our sample is the population in this case, we can plug our variables in to see that `b / np.sqrt(c)` is our answer.
+Note that we can use the central limit theorem for this problem which states that the STD of the sample distribution is equal to `(population STD) / np.sqrt(sample size)`.
+Since our sample is also the population in this case, we can plug our variables in to see that `b / np.sqrt(c)` is our answer.

 # END SOLUTION